 What is not defined as ‘building work’?

-- activities associated with drilling and excavation, namely the drilling for, or extraction of, oil or natural gas;
+- drilling and excavation, namely the drilling for or extraction of oil or natural gas

 - activities associated with domestic housing, namely:

-- the alteration and extension of a single-dwelling home, which remains so after the activity is completed; or
+- the alteration or extension of a single-dwelling home, which remains so after the activity is completed

 Need more information?